praveenjuge/praveenjuge/content/blog/digital-minimalism/index.md

 ---
 title: "Down to 8 Apps on My Phone"
-description: "It's been a year since I read Cal Newport's Digital Minimalism, he talks about taking back control of your time and to not feel like you need your phone attached to you all the time.
-Here are some changes I made and some changes I am still working on in my life."
+description: "It's been a year since I read Cal Newport's Digital Minimalism where he talks about taking back control of your time and to not feel like you need your phone attached to you all the time.
+Here are some steps I took to implement Digital Minimalism in my life."
 date: 2020-07-08T02:22:50+00:00
 ---